FauxFaux/factorio-loader/README.md

  * load `export.lua` into the clipboard: `echo $(<extract/export.lua) | xclip -selection clipboard`
  * run it with \`'s `/c`, it will hang for ~10 seconds and write a bunch of `.rec` files to `~/ins/factorio/script-output`
  * `scripts/load-recs.ts ~/ins/factorio/script-output` will print `data/data.json`

+### License

+Code here is MIT, but be aware that the process-mgmt library (used in some places) is GPL.